7 reasons why your business needs offline experiences

 When it boils down to it, creating professional networks depends on personal interactions, and there are good reasons why few meaningful business relationships are generated online.

-like facial expressions and body language.
+For effective meetings, we can't rely on our colleagues' or clients' tone of voice alone.
+Around 55% of our communication relies on non-verbal cues like facial expressions and body language.
 When we host our business meetings through screens, our ability to maintain eye contact is hindered, and we cannot see huge swathes of these non-verbal cues.

 Fundamentally it's hardwired into our biology to prefer face-to-face communication.
 Building trust is easier when we can fully read each other's body language, and better connections are formed when we share the same space.
 Ultimately, when it comes to our clients and colleagues, putting time in our planners to get together in real life is what builds strong professional relationships.